tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/access-and-utilise-rest-api-via-oci-cli/access-and-utilise-rest-api-via-oci-cli.md

  Alternatively, you can use OCI **Cloud Shell**.
 It is a web browser-based terminal accessible from the Oracle Cloud Console.
 Cloud Shell provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, and other useful pre-installed tools like SQL command line.
 We are going to access REST API via Cloud shell CLI.

- 1. Login to the Console.
+ 1. Login to the OCI Console.

  2. Click the Cloud Shell icon in the Console header.
 This icon is accessible from mostly all the OCI Console pages.